128 East Garrison Boulevard, Suite A

 Separate property is not subject to equitable distribution.
 Separate property is property acquired before marriage and property acquired by gift or inheritance during a marriage.
 A claim for separate property held by the other spouse is not an equitable distribution claim.
 A claim for separate property may be filed at any time.

 In some cases a client may be entitled to an interim distribution of marital property or debt.
-This is often helpful where a party needs a place to stay, a vehicle, or needs possession of the marital home for minor children, and that party would not otherwise qualify for spousal support.
+This is often helpful where a party needs a place to stay, a vehicle or possession of the marital home.

 In some case, particularly when a client is without funds to pay an hourly fee, and there is sufficient property to be divided from which a reasonable fee can be derived, Mr. Kelso may agree to accept an equitable distribution case on a contingent fee basis.
 However, the fees in most equitable distribution cases, and cases for recovery of separate property, are based on an hourly rate.